numofran6/numofran6/README.md

 **I am a Front-End Developer**
 - I love building elegant looking user interfaces that creates an exceptional user experience

-- My goal is to build a frontend that will convert a prospect into an active customer
+- My goal is to help companies build software products that will convert a prospect into an active customer.
+By accurately translating business and user needs into a functional and engaging frontend design.

 - Let me help you combine aesthetics, performance and functionality into an amazing product